Torwood Path Update - Feb '25

-Drum Brae/Gyle ward covers the communities of Barntongate, Bughtlin, Clermiston, Clerwood, Drum Brae, East Craigs, Forrester Park, North Gyle, Parkgrove, South Gyle and West Craigs.
+Drum Brae/Gyle ward covers the communities of Barntongate, Bughtlin, Clermiston, Clerwood, Drum Brae, East Craigs, Forrester Park, North Gyle, Parkgrove, South Gyle and parts of West Craigs.

 Working as a team with Alex Cole-Hamilton MSP and Christine Jardine MP, local councillors Robert Aldridge and Ed Thornley are strong voices for the area and fight hard to get things done locally.

 Ed has been a councillor since 2022, and lives locally in East Craigs.
-He believes in ensuring our communities across Drum Brae / Gyle ward receive the best possible Council services.
+He is currently the Leader of the Liberal Democrat group on the Council.

 Together with Councillor Robert Aldridge, he is campaigning for:

-He sits on the Culture and Communities and Planning Committees.
+He sits on the Culture & Communities and Policy & Sustainability Committees.

 Robert has been a councillor for Drum Brae/Gyle for over 30 years and he lives locally in Barntongate.